deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “You want him to call you a *’good girl’* ‘cause that’d make you happy?”
 Allison teased.
 “Kinky.
 Do you want him to spank you too?”

-“*Allison-!*” Xiù was now crimson with fierce embarrassment.
+*“Allison-!”* Xiù was now crimson with fierce embarrassment.

 Allison laughed and waved a hand in an apologetic gesture that was anything but apologetic.
 “Well, you’ve told him.
 Maybe he’ll come around, maybe not.
 There’s some things you can’t force.
 See, the whole *’yes ma’am’* thing just… happened.
 Naturally.
 We didn’t sit down and plan it, I never asked him to say that, that’s just how things played out.
 I like it, and… I guess I’d feel weird saying *’yes sir’* to him.”